 Further insights into the origin and thermal maturity of organic matter come from the analysis of lipid biomarkers.
-Shipboard lipid data suggest that terrestrially derived organic material is the main contributor to the organic carbon contained in sediment at Site C0020.
-A large proportion of n-alkanes with an odd carbon number predominance in the C{29} range and n-alkanoic acids with an even carbon number predominance in the C{26} range, as well as the general predominance of C{29} sterenes derived from C{29} sterols abundant in higher plants (Fig. F10), suggest that terrestrially derived organic matter substantially contributes to TOC (Huang and Meinschein, 1979).
-The extent of this contribution appears to reach a maximum close to the transition from Unit I to Unit II (~1200 mbsf), with another maximum near the coal-bearing horizons.
+A large proportion of n-alkanes with an odd-over-even carbon number predominance in the C{29} range and n-alkanoic acids with an even-over-odd predominance in the C{26} range, as well as the general predominance of C{29} sterenes derived from C{29} sterols abundant in higher plants (Fig. F10), suggest that terrestrially derived organic matter substantially contributes to TOC (Huang and Meinschein, 1979).
+The extent of this contribution appears to reach a maximum close to the transition from Unit I to Unit II (~1200 m MSF), with another maximum near the coal-bearing horizons.

-In addition, the degree of thermal alteration of sediment can be gauged from the conversion of sterenes to steranes and using biomarker data previously calibrated against temperature in the Hokkaido region (Amo et al., 2007).
-A critical point for this process in the subsurface is the temperature range of 40°-60°C (Amo et al., 2007).
-The extent of sterene to sterane conversion for Site C0020 is consistent with previous work and a thermal gradient in the 24°C/km range, as well as the bottom-hole temperatures measured during the expedition (Fig. F11).
+In addition, the degree of thermal alteration of sediment can be gauged from the conversion of sterenes to steranes and using biomarker data previously calibrated against temperature in the Hokkaido region

+(Amo et al., 2007).
+A critical temperature threshold for this process in the subsurface is the range of 40° - 60° C (Amo et al., 2007).
+The extent of sterene-tosterane conversion for Site C0020 is consistent with previous work and the estimated geothermal gradient of 24°C/km, as well as the bottom-hole temperatures measured during Expedition 337 (Fig. F11).